WE BUILD RESILIENT COMMUNITIES THROUGH PREPAREDNESS.

-United Rescue Alliance is an International disaster and crisis response organization dedicated to equipping and training sustainable leaders in emergency management to empower communities in the areas of disaster prepardness, response, transformation.
-We value community resiliency through; creating sustainable solution through innovation
+United Rescue Alliance is an International disaster and crisis response organization dedicated to equipping and training sustainable leaders in emergency management to empower communities in the areas of disaster preparedness, response, and transformation.
+We value community resiliency through; creating sustainable solutions through innovation.

 Vision